Legionnaires’ Disease – What is an Expert Witness?

-There are a number of UK Registers of Expert Witnesses that list all individuals who are confirmed to act in this role.
-This are often used by lawyers to identify individuals who have the relevant amount of experience that could be used to assist them in a court case they are handling.
+There are a number of UK registers of expert witnesses that list all individuals who are confirmed to act in this role.
+These are often used by lawyers to identify individuals who have the relevant amount of experience that could be used to assist them in a court case they are handling.

 Giving expert evidence

 Expert Evidence is the simple term given to evidence given in court by an expert witness.
 There is one crucial difference between the evidence given by an expert witness when compared to evidence provided by witnesses to whatever took place.
 Normally, a witness must only give evidence relating to what they saw or heard, i.e. they should not make assumptions or give their opinion on what happened.

 This is not the case with expert witnesses.
 An expert witness can give an opinion based on their extensive knowledge within the subject they are expert in.

 How might an expert witness be of use in a case involving a Legionnaires’ disease outbreak?

 There is the potential for cases of Legionnaires’ disease to crop up whenever the level of Legionella bacteria increases in a water system beyond accepted legal limits.
 If this should occur in a workplace, or a setting where people should be responsible for health and safety and management of legionella risks, a court case may ensue.
 An investigation by the Health and Safety Executive (HSE) or Local Authority may lead to a case being brought before the courts, if it is believed the incident occurred through negligence.